Rug Size Guide: Mastering Rug Sizes for Every Area of Your Home

 Living Rooms

-Scale your living room rug to anchor your seating arrangement with at least the front legs of furniture resting on top.
+Choose your living room rug by taking into account your seating arrangement, with at least the front legs of furniture resting on top.
 This creates a cohesive layout.
-Popular sizes: 5x7 up to 9x12 feet depending on your furniture and room size.
+Popular sizes include: 5x7 up to 9x12 feet depending on your furniture and room size.
 Wool or wool-blend rugs offer durability and underfoot comfort.

 Photo by Andrea Grbic